Mobile SEO: 18 Easy Techniques to Make Your Site Mobile Friendly

 Sometimes videos that you use for desktop pages are unable to play on mobile devices and give an error like this one.

 It is also called unplayable content.
-It occurs usually when you use flash, video player, or any other unsupported format that can’t play on mobile devices.
+It occurs usually when you use flash, a video player, or any other unsupported format that can’t play on mobile devices.

 According to Google web developer’s guidelines, you use HTML5 standard tags for videos and animation content.
 Also, use HTML5 animations, which easily work on all browsers.